jamesstidard/love-ecs/README.md

 As hinted to above, we can advance our simulation by calling `world:update` with a `dt` (delta time) since the last update.

-Lets just manually update it, and we'll add it into a game-loop later.
+Lets manually run a tck of the simulation:

 ```lua
 -- the entities we added will not be part of the world until